Published on November 30, 2025

 For individuals, understanding these connections helps with financial planning.
 If you expect rates to remain elevated, locking in GIC or bond returns might make sense.
 If you anticipate cuts, variable rate mortgages could outperform fixed rates.

 The current high-rate environment represents a significant shift from the ultra-low rates that prevailed for over a decade.
-Whether rates have peaked or will climb higher depends largely on inflation's path back toward the 2% target.
+What's certain is that interest rate policy will continue affecting Canadian economic life profoundly.

 The next time you hear about a Bank of Canada rate decision, remember that those percentage points translate directly into your mortgage payment, savings account returns, and employment prospects.
-Understanding how interest rate roulette works helps you make better financial decisions and navigate an economic environment where the house—in this case, the Bank of Canada—holds most of the cards.
+Understanding how interest rate roulette works helps you make better financial decisions and navigate an economic environment where the house, in this case, the Bank of Canada, holds most of the cards.

 References